argentaegis/react-valida-hook-ionic/README.md

 React Valida Hook Ionic
 ==========================================
-This is a fork of useful work done by the team at react-valida-hook https://www.npmjs.com/package/react-valida-hook with minor modification so that it plays nice with React+Ionic.
+This is a fork of useful work done by Sergio Marin at react-valida-hook https://www.npmjs.com/package/react-valida-hook with minor modification so that it plays nice with React+Ionic.

 All credit is to that team.